 - Flux in the CNCF and the GitOps Ecosystem

 - Flux support and Integrations: Flux + Helm, Terraform, HashiCorp Vault, Jenkins, OpenShift, Visual Studio Code, and much much more!

 We love it when you all write about Flux and share your experience, write how-tos on integrating Flux with other pieces of software or other things.
 Give us a shout-out and we will link it from this section! ✍

 Manage Kubernetes Secrets for Flux with HashiCorp Vault

 Rosemary Wang from HashiCorp wrote a great blog post about how to manage Kubernetes Secrets for Flux with HashiCorp Vault.
 The how-to is nicely written with a lot of detail and will take you through the steps to configure the Secrets Store CSI driver with HashiCorp Vault to securely inject secrets into Flux or other GitOps tools on Kubernetes.

 We are looking forward to more collaboration together!

-Full GitOps Tutorial: Getting started with Flux CD
+Full GitOps Tutorial: Getting started with Flux

 This video is great for everyone who gets started, but also everyone who enjoys a story well-told.